apollographql/apollo-server/docs/source/setup.md

 <h2 id="graphqlConnect">Using with Connect</h2>

 Connect is so similar to Express that the integration is in the same package.
-The following code snippet shows how to use GraphQL Server with Connect:
+The following code snippet shows how to use Apollo Server with Connect:

 ```js
 import connect from 'connect';